-When I was looking for a side for my Spiedies, I saw a comment on Youtube from a lady who said she always served Salted Potatoes with her Spiedies.
+When I was looking for a side for My Sister’s Spiedies (and later I served them with my New York Chicken Spiedies) I saw a comment on Youtube from a lady who said she always served Syracuse Salted Potatoes with her Spiedies.
 I was intrigued.
 See, I’ve heard of potatoes baked in a salt crust, but this was a new one on me!

 - 1 gallon (4 quarts) boiling water